Best Of17 min read

 Pros:

-• Free client user seats — genuinely differentiating
+• Free client user seats — a real differentiator

 • Good Gantt and milestone tracking